yseulthb/yseulthb.github.io/_posts/2018-05-09-veggie-diet.md

 <strong> -- to be completed </strong><br>
 (NB: talking about coffee, if you prefer decaf I strongly suggest that you check how caffeine has been removed: prefer the brands that do not use nasty cleaning solvent ;) )

-Positive effects of caffeine in keeping you alert are enhanced when you drink a coffee just before a nap.
+Positive effects of caffeine in keeping you alert are enhanced when you drink a coffee just before a nap. <br>
 Ref: Reyner, L.A. & Horne, J. (1997).
 Suppression of sleepiness in drivers: Combination of caffeine with a short nap.
-Psychophysiology;
+Psychophysiology; <br>
 Hayashi, M., Masuda, A., and Hori, T. (2003).
 The alerting effects of caffeine, bright light and face washing after a short daytime nap.
-Clinical Neurophysiology
+Clinical Neurophysiology <br>
 YT video: https://www.youtube.com/watch?v=CaI5LWj6ams

 ### After intense sport, allow you a sip of salty water <br>